 Researching federal legislative history is treated in depth by Chapter 5 of this guide.

 Published by West, this set is primarily used for legislative history purposes.
 However, it also includes monthly pamphlets with new federal legislation.
 Typically, these are published about a month or two after the date of enactment.
 Pamphlets include cumulative subject indexes and tables listing code sections that have been affected by recent legislation.
-Westlaw provides U.S.C.C.A.N. online.
+Available on Westlaw.

 Monthly print pamphlets, shelved at the end of this code set, contain the text of recent public laws.
 These have the same publication schedule as U.S.C.C.A.N., appearing a month or two after enactment.
 Various tables and indexes are included in the pamphlets.